 For example, instead of trying to stop a dog from jumping on visitors, the clicker trainer will teach the dog to keep all four feet on the floor when visitors arrive.

-These small snippets of good behaviour can then easily be lengthened and developed into longer ones.
-You can read more about this strategy here: How can I stop my dog
+These small snippets of good behavior can then easily be lengthened and developed into longer ones.

 Mind the gap!

 Almost everyone is now aware of the importance of timing in dog training.
 We know that the consequences of an animal’s actions lose their power to influence future behavior as soon as we create a gap between the action and the consequence that follows it.

 The negative effect of any gap between an action and its consequence is the bane of the animal trainer’s life.
 Especially when training animals to carry out actions where they cannot easily be reached to reward them the instant they ‘get it right’.